Kinetico® Reverse Osmosis (RO) Systems

 It’s important to consider many factors beyond cost, however, which we’ll continue to discuss in the questions below.

 - Carbon filters – Most people think of a pitcher system when they think of carbon filters, but there are whole-house options available.
-A carbon filter will help knock down levels of chemical contaminants such as chlorine fluoride, sulfur, and others by moving water through an activated carbon filter.
+A carbon filter will help knock down levels of chemical contaminants such as chlorine, fluoride, sulfur, and others by moving water through an activated carbon filter.
 Beyond simply removing sediments, these filters help reduce chemical contaminants that can be harmful to ingest, bathe in, or use in your appliances.

 - UV filters – When bacteria and viruses are at play, exposing water to UV light can sterilize microbial contaminants that could potentially make you ill.
 UV has no impact on the chemical composition of water.